 ‘I like the artwork here,’ I said, looking around.

-‘Art decorates walls,’ said Hedy, jabbing at the air with a finger.
-‘Music decorates time.
+‘Art decorates walls,’ said Hedy.
+Her voice was soft and dreamy.
+‘And music decorates time.
 I read that somewhere.’
-Hedy was a slim frantic-looking woman with frizzy black hair and a nose stud.
-Her skin was dark and she had red lipstick on.
+Hedy was a slim, fantastic-looking woman with frizzy black hair and a nose stud.
 She wore a faux leather jacket the colour of cognac, with zips that she couldn’t stop playing with.

 ‘What is what?’